 - Pain and soreness in your groin area

-- Pain in soreness in your inner thigh
+- Pain and soreness in your inner thigh

 - Pain that occurs when you bring your legs together or when you raise your knee

-- A popping or snapping sensation during the injury
+- Popping or snapping sensation during the injury

 To diagnose a groin strain, your doctor will perform a physical exam.
 During the physical exam, they will consider your pain levels and assess your movement and strength in the injured area.

 In some case, your doctor will order additional tests like X-rays or an MRI to rule out any other potential problems.

 Groin Strain Treatment

 Luckily, a groin strain will almost always heal on its own, which means you can treat your injury from home.
 Here is what you should do: